t-d-k/LibreCrypt/docs/FAQ.md

 It is **normal** to see this message in the following circumstances:

-1. The first time you run DoxBox, when no drivers have been installed
+1. The first time you run LibreCrypt, when no drivers have been installed
-2. When exiting the driver installation dialog, if the main DoxBox driver hasn't been both **installed** and **started**.
+2. When exiting the driver installation dialog, if the main LibreCrypt driver hasn't been both **installed** and **started**.
-3. When starting DoxBox after installing the main FreeOTFE driver, if the driver has not been started (e.g. you rebooted, and the driver was set for manual start, as opposed to at system startup)
+3. When starting LibreCrypt after installing the main FreeOTFE driver, if the driver has not been started (e.g. you rebooted, and the driver was set for manual start, as opposed to at system startup)
 4. When stopping all portable mode drivers, where the main FreeOTFE driver was started in portable mode.
-5. When exiting DoxBox and stopping all portable mode drivers, where the main FreeOTFE driver was started in portable mode.
+5. When exiting LibreCrypt and stopping all portable mode drivers, where the main FreeOTFE driver was started in portable mode.

 To eliminate this error message, ensure that that the main FreeOTFE driver is installed and started.

-To prevent this error message from being displayed when DoxBox is run after rebooting, set the main FreeOTFE driver to start at system startup.
+To prevent this error message from being displayed when LibreCrypt is run after rebooting, set the main FreeOTFE driver to start at system startup.

 The status of all installed drivers can be checked by selecting "File | Drivers..."

 * * *

 <a name="bb"></a>
-*Q: Why do I get prompted to select a driver whenever I attempt to mount some of my DoxBox?*
+*Q: Why do I get prompted to select a driver whenever I attempt to mount some of my containers?*

 *A:* If your volume looks as though it can be decrypted by using more than one cypher/hash driver combination, you will be prompted to select which combination you wish to use.

-This happens, for example, if you used Twofish or AES to encrypt your data as DoxBox comes supplied with a choice of drivers for these cyphers (see also: [Which of the duplicated drivers should I use?](#bd))
+This happens, for example, if you used Twofish or AES to encrypt your data as LibreCrypt comes supplied with a choice of drivers for these cyphers (see also: [Which of the duplicated drivers should I use?](#bd))

 To prevent the prompt appearing, please uninstall one of the offending drivers.

 * * *

 <a name="cc"></a>
-*Q: Do I need Administrator privileges to use DoxBox on my computer?*
+*Q: Do I need Administrator privileges to use LibreCrypt on my computer?*

 *A:* No - Although Administrator privileges are needed to install the FreeOTFE drivers, or start/stop portable mode.

-To allow "standard" (non Administrator) users to use DoxBox, please install the DoxBox drivers by following the instructions in the [Installation and Upgrading](installation_and_upgrading__PC.html) section.
-After which, any user will be free to use DoxBox (e.g. to create, mount, dismount and use encrypted volumes)
+To allow "standard" (non Administrator) users to use LibreCrypt, please install the LibreCrypt drivers by following the instructions in the [Installation and Upgrading](installation_and_upgrading__PC.html) section.
+After which, any user will be free to use LibreCrypt (e.g. to create, mount, dismount and use encrypted volumes)

-To access an encrypted volume on a PC which **doesn't** have DoxBox installed, and on which you **don't** have Administrator privileges, please use DoxBox Explorer.
+To access an encrypted volume on a PC which **doesn't** have LibreCrypt installed, and on which you **don't** have Administrator privileges, please use LibreCrypt Explorer.

 * * *

 <a name="be"></a>
-*Q: Why do I need Administrator rights to install DoxBox?*
+*Q: Why do I need Administrator rights to install LibreCrypt?*

 *A:* This is probably the most common FAQ with respect to transparent encryption systems.